ech005/ech005/README.md

 ## Projects

 - [Pipelined CPU](https://github.com/ech005/Pipelined-CPU)
-  A simple CPU design created to explore processor architecture and digital logic.
+  A simple CPU ADAPTED FROM EEE333 LAB.
 <!--
 **ech005/ech005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.